jlmar2222/House_Renting_Alicante/README.md

 The Spider.py script is a really slow one and requires some action from your part.
 This is because idealista.com has some security measures against the web scrapping.
-In orther to bypass them we need to make the 'page surfing' quit slower, feel free to adjust the time parameters if you think a faster way is possible without getting to much detected.
+In orther to bypass them we need to make the 'page surfing' quite slower, feel free to adjust the time parameters if you think a faster way is possible without getting to much detected.

 Also in order to idealista not to detect you as a bot we needed to log in with our browser account.